jsilland/cuisson/white_chocolate_creme_brulee_with_kiwi.md

 In a medium saucepan, heat the crême under medium heat.
 Break the chocolate into small chunks and drop them into the heating crême.
 Slowly bring to a boil and make sure the chocolate is fully melted into the crême.
 Remove and let rest for 15 minutes.

-Cut two kiwis in half then remove the skin using a spoon and cut into quarters.
+Cut two kiwis in half then peel them from the inside and cut into quarters.
 Cut each quarter in slices 2mm thick and reserve in a bowl.

 In a medium bowl, whisk the yolks and the sugar until mix is consistent.
 Add the cream to the bowl a little at a time, stirring as you pour it.
 Pour the liquid into six ramequins and evenly integrate the pieces of kiwi into the ramequins, first halfway through and again at the end.